Jcrowley/ush_toolkit/README.md

+hey i'm not going to hurt this.... ehhh...

 Ushahidi Toolkit

 This site is the nascent toolkit for the Ushahidi v.3 release in 2014.
 It is being built based on previous work plus lessons learned over the past several years of deployments.